![]() |

 Joe G. & "Bruce" Doberman Pinscher, much training with George (and Marge) G.

-Test pass on Dec.
-8, 2022 with Joe at Sportsman's DTC in Warren.
+Test pass with Joe at Sportsman's DTC in Warren.
 Congrats everyone!

 AKC Canine Good Citizen with Therapy Pass